-Our cocoon-sharing scheme is the only one of its kind in the UK
+Our cocoon-sharing project is the only one of its kind in the UK

-and makes caring for red mason bees even more accessible
+and makes caring for solitary bee species even more accessible

 by taking out some of the dirtier, trickier elements of the process.

 For a one-off payment, we send a Guardian Kit to your address.

 Each Kit includes all the equipment and know-how you need to care for a small population of Red Mason bees (O. bicornis) that are delivered in the Spring.

 Bees arrive while in hibernation, inside cocoons, ready to be released outdoors into a pollen-rich garden or green space.

 Over time, as air temperatures increase, the cocooned bees gradually emerge from their slumber and buzz into action!

 Once flying, bees forage the nearby area, providing some awesome pollination power as they seek resources to construct brood cells in the nesting material provided.

 A few months later, when the adult flight season is over, Guardians are left with mud-capped tubes and observation drawer cavities, all containing the next generation of bees!